poseidon/matchbox/Documentation/bootkube.md

 ## Experimental

 Self-hosted Kubernetes is under very active development by CoreOS.
 We're working on upstreaming the required Hyperkube patches.
-Be aware that a deployment with a single apiserver cannot tolerate its failure without intervention.
+Be aware that a deployment with a single apiserver cannot tolerate its failure.
 We'll be improving this to allow CoreOS auto-updates.

 ## Requirements